 \paragraph{Balmer decrement.} The same dusty component that reddens the continuum also predicts large Balmer decrements along obscured sightlines.
-For our fiducial BLR model the intrinsic broad–line ratio is $(\mathrm{H}\alpha/\mathrm{H}\beta)_{\rm int}\simeq 4.6$, which is driven to $(\mathrm{H}\alpha/\mathrm{H}\beta)_{\rm obs}\simeq 10$ once the line-of-sight attenuation required by the SED fits is applied.
-These values are comparable to the high decrements measured in many LRDs and their correlation with UV slope \citep{deGraaff2025}.
-In our orientation-based unification, LRDs correspond to the high-decrement tail of the BLAGN population, where dusty, low–ionization gas along high-inclination sightlines both reddens the continuum and selectively suppresses H$\beta$; LBDs, viewed along relatively clear sightlines, retain Balmer decrements close to the intrinsic BLR value (which can be Case B or possibly deviating from it because of intrinsic radiative/collisional processes), with intermediate objects populating the transition regime.
+For our fiducial BLR model the intrinsic broad–line ratio is $(\mathrm{H}\alpha/\mathrm{H}\beta)_{\rm int}\simeq 4.6$, which is driven to $(\mathrm{H}\alpha/\mathrm{H}\beta)_{\rm obs}\simeq 10.6$ once the line-of-sight attenuation required by the SED fits ($A_V\simeq3.1$) is applied.
+These values are comparable to the high decrements measured in many LRDs and their correlation with UV slope \citep{deGraaff2025}. {\textit{The Cliff} illustrates how extreme this effect can become for an individual, near-equatorial sightline: with the higher BLR column and lower ionization parameter required to match its exceptional Balmer (\S~\ref{sec:Cliff}), the same mechanism predicts $(\mathrm{H}\alpha/\mathrm{H}\beta)_{\rm obs}\simeq17.1$, closely matching its observed decrement.} In our orientation-based unification, LRDs correspond to the high-decrement tail of the BLAGN population, where dusty, low–ionization gas along high-inclination sightlines both reddens the continuum and selectively suppresses H$\beta$; LBDs, viewed along relatively clear sightlines, retain Balmer decrements close to the intrinsic BLR value (which can be Case B or possibly deviating from it because of intrinsic radiative/collisional processes), with intermediate objects populating the transition regime.